What you need to know about using Qualtrics:

 1. Open up a web browser, type in skidmore.qualtrics.com, and log in with your Skidmore username and password.
 (This is the same account that you use to access your email.)
 You should see the following screen:

-2. The first time you login to Qualtrics, you will see the following screen.
-Click the button that says “I don’t have a Qualtrics account.”
+2. The first time you login to Qualtrics, you will need to click the button that says “I don’t have a Qualtrics account.”
 This will create your Skidmore Qualtrics account.
 (If you are coming from another institution, or you have a personal Qualtrics account that is expiring, select the other option.)

 3. Read the “Terms of Service” that will appear, and if you agree to those terms, click on the “I accept” button down at the lower right of the Terms of Service screen.